ABOUT ME

 HE-AAC v2

 HE-AAC v2 (low complexity AAC audio with SBR extension and parametric stereo) is HE-AAC's extended version that was first released 1 year after HE-AAC in 2004, again for the MPEG-4 standard.
+It also implements Parametric Stereo to compress the difference between stereo channels.

 48 kbps